If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 If your local library has a membership, you can instantly borrow movies through Hoopla.
 If you have an Amazon Prime Membership, you can watch any of the movies and TV shows included with Prime for free.

 And if you’ll remember to cancel, you can always sign up for a free trial of Netflix, Hulu, or SlingTV for access to even more entertainment.
 There’s so much free entertainment out there it is easy to have a no spend weekend filled with great things to watch.

-7. Freezer/Pantry Challenge For Dinner
+7. Freezer/Pantry Challenge For Your No Spend Weekend Dinners

 Making two weekend dinners entirely with items from your pantry and freezer is a great way to save money and use up food before it goes bad!